 Switching to the new WebP format is one of the first steps in speed optimisation.
 These images are smaller in size and correspondingly take less time to load.
-But the question is — how do you generate WebP images in Magento?
+But the question is — how do you convert images to WebP in Magento?

-Thus, in this guide, you'll learn everything you need to know to generate WebP in Magento, monitor and manage them for the best experience.
+In this guide, you'll learn everything you need to know to generate WebP in Magento with Magefan, monitor and manage them for the best experience.

 But let's start with the basics.